blackducksoftware/ohloh_api/reference/enlistment.md

 ## Enlistment
-An Enlistment joins a [Project](/reference/project.md) to a source control [Repository](/reference/repository.md).
+An Enlistment joins a [Project](/reference/project.md) to a source control [Code Location](/reference/code_location.md).

-Once added to the Ohloh database, a Repository is permanent.
-However, Enlistments to that Repository may be added or removed at any time.
-Many Projects may share a single Repository.
+Once added to the Open Hub database, a Code Location is permanent.
+However, Enlistments to that Code Location may be added or removed at any time.
+Many Projects may share a single CodeLocation.

 ### Properties